Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress07/02/2024

-The Vietnamese Consulate General in Sydney said it has coordinated with South Australian police to search for and assist in contacting the children's families.
+The Vietnamese Consulate General in Sydney said it has coordinated with South Australian state police to search for and assist in contacting the children's families.

 Sunnie Nguyen, 17, was reported missing in Adelaide, the capital of South Australia.
 Photo: DM